OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-01.md

 ## Numbers 1:14

-from Gad, Eliasaph son of Deuel;
+from the tribe of Gad, Eliasaph, son of Deuel;

 ## Numbers 1:15

-from Naphtali, Ahira son of Enan.
+from the tribe of Naphtali, Ahira, son of Enan.

 ## Numbers 1:16